So you have your business web site now and need to list your business on Google. To boost your search engine recognition, the best practices are:

 - It is always accessible

-- A website save your time & money
+- A website will save your time & money

-Web sites just aren’t for business.
+Websites are not just for businesses.
 A great eye pleasing personal one is great too!
 If you are thinking about a web site, just contact us and we will be more than happy to discuss your ideas and use our canvas to create one for you!